 JANUARY 12, 2015

 When comparing the two big players in the rapid eLearning market, Articulate and Adobe, they approach mobile learning design very differently.
-Articulate for example has gone the native app route for deploying learning projects to tablets and HTML5 for smartphones like the iPhone and the Moto X. The Future of the Web is Responsive Design!
-Responsive Projects. link].
-2.
+For the learner is yet another app to download to their smartphone and then there’s the issue of installing apps inside certain IT corporations.

 iPhone5 review in 26 words or less